 or soul.
 Philosophical texts belonging to this era have references to Samkhyan concepts and terminologies.
 It has been concluded that around 2000 years ago Samkhya philosophy became the representative philosophy of Hindu thought and extensively influenced Hindu texts

 Objective of Samkhya Philosophy

 The object of Samkhya is to show how the final emancipation of the soul from the bondage of pain is to be effected.
 An attempt is made to set forth the cause of this universal bondage.
-According to the Sankhya system, souls are innumerable, immaterial, unmixed, all-pervading and inactive.
-The Sankhya philosophy does not recognize God's existence.
+According to the Samkhya system, souls are innumerable, immaterial, unmixed, all-pervading and inactive.
+The Samkhya philosophy does not recognize God's existence.
 The Sankhya system discriminates between a subtle body and a gross body.
 The Sankhya system is called by the name of Mrishwar or godless.
 Yet it is an offshoot of a system of superstition.
 Samkhya, like all other systems of Indian philosophy

 , regards ignorance as the root cause of bondage and suffering.
 It emphasises on the fact that a pure mind is essential to make living in this universe worthwhile.
 Unless human mind gets rid of all gross elements it is not possible to achieve a state of eternal bliss.

 Samkhya philosophy regards the universe as consisting of two eternal realities: Purusha and Prakriti

 .
 Purusha is the centre of consciousness, whereas, Prakriti is the source of all material existence.
 Samkhya forms the philosophical basis for Yoga of Patanjali